 - anxiety, irritability, high or low mood, feeling restless or changes in sleep habits

 Who should not take Lexapro?

 Do not take Lexapro if you:

-- are allergic to escitalopram or citalopram or any of the ingredients in Lexapro.
-See the end of this Medication Guide for a complete list of ingredients in Lexapro.
+- Are allergic to escitalopram or citalopram or any of the ingredients in Lexapro.
+See below for a complete list of ingredients in Lexapro.